Staff Data

 We share statistical data, which is anonymised.
 Data is not attributable to any specific individuals.

-We share data with Computershare to allow them to administer a benefits platform for our employees.
+We share data with scheme operators to allow them to administer a benefits platform and an employee assistance program for our employees.
 Data that is required to administer this is shared and is limited to employee name and email address.
-Any further information that is provided to Computershare directly becomes the responsibility of Computershare as they then become the data controller.
+Any further information that is provided to the companies directly by our employees becomes the responsibility of the company as they then become the data controller.

-We share data with Milton Keynes College on any apprentices that are employed through their apprenticeship scheme in order to provide the information required under the terms of the apprenticeship.
+We share data with our agreed tuition provider on any apprentices that are employed through their apprenticeship scheme in order to provide the information required under the terms of the apprenticeship.

 Data collection requirements